silexclouds/AnomalyDetection/README.md

      ![](https://github.com/silexclouds/AnomalyDetection/blob/main/readme/readmeImages/Training_workflow3.png)

-+ 12 - Selection of the model to be applied for the anomaly detection.
-In the example for the demo data provided, the selected is Random Forest model.
++ 12 - Selection of the model to be applied for the anomaly detection *(in the example for the demo data provided, the selected is Random Forest model)*.

 ---